chefs-kiss/chefs-kiss.github.io/_pages/about.md

 ---
 About Me
 ---
 My name is Kim Mandery.
-I’m an Instructor of Computer Science in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I’m a Computer Scientist in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
 I earned my M.S. in Applied and Computational Mathematics at the University of Minnesota - Duluth studying under Tracy Bibelnieks.
 I earned my bachelor degree in Applied Mathematics, and Statistics and Actuarial Science from University of Minnesota - Duluth.

 Research
 ---